cmayer/MitoGeneExtractor/README.md

 MitoGeneExtractor requires two input files:
 - The amino acid reference in fasta file format.
 For MitoGeneExtractor version 1.9.5 or newer this file can contain multiple protein coding reference genes and/or their variants.
 This allows to extract all protein coding genes of interest in one program run.

 - The nucleotide reads/assemblies/genomes in the fasta or fastq format.
 Since version 1.9.5 any number of fasta or fastq files (e.g. files from paired-end sequencing or multiple replicates) can be specified as program parameters.
-They will automatically be concatenated and analysed in a sigle run.
+They will automatically be concatenated and analysed in a single run.
 Since the paired-end information is not exploited, paired-end libraries can be combined with single-end data.

 ***Recommendation:*** Since quality scores are not used in the analysis, we recommend to pass quality trimmed reads to MitoGeneExtractor.